The Moth Gatherer: History

 resulting to a creative work that balances heaviness with subtle, melodic passages.
 The album was described as bleak and immersive, capturing themes of desolation and internal struggle.
 The band was noted for its willingness to explore bleak and dystopian soundscapes while incorporating elements of drone and industrial music.
 Sputnikmusic praised it as the album where the band "truly perfect that balance between heaviness, melodic post-rock and overall patience in their songwriting," highlighting the band's evolution and the mastering work by Cult of Luna's Magnus Lindberg.
 The album was also praised for its effective use of tension and musical texture, as well for its mastered post-metal composition, making it able to maintain freshness through varied pacing and dynamic contrasts.

 In 2024 the band contributed with a new, unreleased song to the Suicide Records compilation album In the Loving Memory of You / Time Will Heal, alongside 15 other bands (Skitsystem, Knivad, Demonic Death Judge, M:40, Downfall Of Gaia, Grand Cadaver, Fredag den 13:e, Besvärjelsen, Novarupta, Fabian Brusk Jahn, Rainbird, Ulmus, Division of Laura Lee, GUHTS, and Firebreather).
 All proceeds from the album went to the Swedish suicide-prevention non-profit organisation, Suicide Zero.
 The album was released on 10 September 2024, on the World Suicide Prevention Day.

+In 2025 they contributed to the compilation album of Nine Inch Nails songs covers, Best Of Nine Inch Nails (Redux), with 12 other bands.
+The album was released on 28 November 2025.